CanyonCasa/CNC-controller/README.md

     - **action: 'macro'**
       - 'macro': May be a string referencing a macro from the macro definitions OR an array of objects specifying the actions and properties to take.
 A macro is analogous to a series of button presses.
     - **action: 'reset'**
-      - Has no properties; used to send a CTRL-X character to the CNC to perform a soft-reset.
+      - Has no properties; used to send a special CTRL-X character to the CNC to perform a soft-reset.
     - **action: 'wait'**
-      - 'wait': For macros, wait pecifies a delay time in milliseconds before executing the next action.
+      - 'wait': For macros, wait specifies a delay time in milliseconds before executing the next action.
     - **action: 'call'**
       - 'call': Names an internal function called by the action.
+Use with caution.
       - 'args': An array of arguments passed to the function.
     - **action: 'key'**
-      - 'key': Defines the character for a key pressed (i.e. command keypad), including special cases of 'enter' for the newline key and 'bksp' for backspace 'hback' and 'hadv' for history backward and forward (advance), respectively.
+      - 'key': Defines the character for a key pressed (i.e. command keypad), including special cases of 'enter' for the newline key, 'bksp' for backspace 'hback' for history backward, and 'hadv' for history forward (advance).
 Other keys define the character entered the commandline on the CMD tab.
     - **action: 'shift'**
-      - Has no properties; signals the shifting of button layout cycling through all defined arrangements (sub arrays).
+      - Has no properties; signals the shifting of button layout cycling through all defined arrangements (sub arrays) of the tabs buttons definition.

 #### Macros
 For organizational puposes.
 The optional macros section defines a set of macros referenced by buttons, where each macro key defines the reference used by a button and its value defines an array of objects with each object representing the equivalent of a button press.